 The foundation of a CV should be based on two things:

 As a reader, I want to know what you’ve done but more importantly, how well you’ve done it.
-If you fail to blow your own trumpet while describing your experience (and please do qualify those claims) you might as well be writing your job description.
+If you fail to blow your own trumpet while describing your experience (and please do qualify those claims) you might as well be writing your public affairs job description.
 So, uncomfortable as it may be, blow that trumpet you must.
 If you find this challenging, ask a friend what they think you’re good at (wait until they’ve stopped laughing) and apply it to your professional life.
 Or imagine you are justifying to your boss your request for a pay rise.
 Lose headings like “Responsibilities” and “Duties” lest you sound like the Reception Class Milk Monitor.